eMacromall.com

 1905 - The Russians surrendered to the Japanese after the Battle of Port Arthur during the Russian-Japanese War; the Russo-Japanese war ended.

-1839 - Louis Jacques Mandé Daguerre took the first picture of the Moon.
+1839 - Louis Jacques Mandé Daguerre took the first picture of the Moon, though the image is later lost in a studio fire.

 1788 - Georgia state joins the U.S.